osarodion268/Sales-Performance-Analysis/README.md

 in SQL, connecting to a EXCEL file involves specifying the location of the EXCEL file and defining the data import settings.
 Here are the steps taken in data connection in SQL Server.

+## Data Profiling ##

+Data profiling in  SQL server helps to examining and analysing the characteristics and quality of data to gain insights into its structure, patterns, potential issues, and identify outliers.
+It helps to make informed decision on data cleaning and transformation.
+SQL server provides several tools and features that help to profile data effectively.
+These are column quality, column distribution and column profile.

+## Data Cleaning and Processes ##

+Data cleaning in SQL server is a critical step in preparing your data for analysis.
+Here’s a rundown of how it can be done effectively using SQL server: